moka-rs/moka/README.md

 ## Credits

+### Caffeine

+Moka's architecture is heavily inspired by the [Caffeine][caffeine-git] library for Java.
+Thanks go to Ben Manes and all contributors of Caffeine.

 ### cht

 The source files of the concurrent hash table under `moka::cht` module were copied from the [cht crate v0.4.1][cht-v041] and modified by us.
-We did so for better integration.

-The cht is authored by Gregory Meyer and its v0.4.1 and earlier versions are licensed under the MIT license.
+We did so for better integration. cht v0.4.1 and earlier are licensed under the MIT license.

+Thanks go to Gregory Meyer.

 [cht-v041]: https://github.com/Gregory-Meyer/cht/tree/v0.4.1